Constructions of exotic actions on product manifolds with an asymmetric factor: Introduction

 More generally, an action $\phi\colon G\times (X \times Y)\to X\times Y$ is said to be a \emph{product action} provided that $\phi$ is smoothly conjugate to a diagonal action, i.e. there exists a $G$\nobreakdash- equivariant diffeomorphism $f\colon X\times Y\to X\times Y$ satisfying $f\circ\phi = \Delta \circ (\textnormal{id}_G\times f)$.

-The starting point for our work is the following question: \textit{How to distinguish whether an arbitrarily given $G$-action on $X \times Y$ is a product one?} Intuitively, products of manifolds with high degree of symmetry should admit plenty of exotic\footnote{We follow Adem and Smith \cite{AdemSmith2001} and call an action ``exotic'' when it is not equivalent to a product action.} actions.
+The starting point for our work is the following question: \textit{How to distinguish whether an arbitrarily given $G$-action on $X \times Y$ is a product one?} Intuitively, products of manifolds with high degree of symmetry should admit plenty of exotic\footnote{We follow Adem and Smith \cite{AdemSmith2001} and call an action ``exotic'' when it is not conjugate to a product action.} actions.
 Indeed, work on the rank conjecture for products of spheres shows that actions on products can be very complicated, see e.g. Hambleton and \"{U}nl\"{u} \cite{HambletonUnlu}.
-However, as degree of symmetry of one of the manifolds in the product decreases, there might be a ``threshold dimension'' below which all actions become equivalent to product ones.
-As spheres have the highest possible degree of symmetry (Eisenhart \cite{Eisenhart}), the following seems to be a very natural testing example.
+However, as degree of symmetry of one of the manifolds in the product decreases, there might be a ``threshold dimension'' below which all actions become conjugate to product ones.
+As spheres have the highest possible degree of symmetry (Eisenhart \cite{Eisenhart}), the following seems to be a very natural testing example. \begin{quote} \emph{Let $M$ be an asymmetric manifold, i.e. a manifold which does not admit any non-trivial action of a finite group.
+What are the possible actions of $G$ on $M\times S^n$, depending on $G$ and $n$?} \end{quote}

-\begin{quote} \emph{Let $M$ be an asymmetric manifold, i.e. a manifold which does not admit any non-trivial action of a finite group.
-What are the possible actions of $G$ on $M\times S^n$, depending on $G$ and $n$?} \end{quote} In fact there is a strong sentiment expressed, among others, by Raymond and Schultz \cite{Browder1978}, Kreck \cite{Kreck2009} and Puppe \cite{Puppe2007} that ``most'' manifolds are asymmetric.
+There is a strong sentiment expressed, among others, by Raymond and Schultz \cite{Browder1978}, Kreck \cite{Kreck2009} and Puppe \cite{Puppe2007} that ``most'' manifolds are asymmetric.
 On the other hand, in private communication Pawałowski challenges (teasingly) this view by suggesting that there should be at least as many symmetric manifolds as asymmetric ones.
 Indeed, a product of an asymmetric manifold with one that has symmetries yields a manifold that clearly again has symmetries.